stepanzabelin/clirio/README.md

 ### Modules

 Modules are custom classes with the `@Module()` decorator (they can be considered as controllers) An application can have either one or many modules.
-Each module contains actions (routers for commands)
+Each module contains actions (patterns for commands)

 ###### Example of common module